Currently, there is no waiting list for WCCC.

 Do other states use wait lists?

-Yes, Oregon and California have wait lists for their child care subsidy programs.
+Yes, 36 states (other than Washington State) and U.S. territories and the District of Columbia have wait lists for their subsidy programs.